 When I was a child, my best friend lived on a ranch.
 I loved spending long, sun-filled days there, waking in the morning to the rooster crow and smelling fresh bacon and pancakes on the griddle.
 We would spend our days chasing sheep and riding horses, swimming in the creek and helping her father in his pottery studio.
 There was something so charming about that home, beyond the plot of land and the farmstead lifestyle.
-Its charm laid in the heirloom metal pitcher by the apron sink in the kitchen, the gentle linen and ticked stripe beds fluffed with down and the framed pictures on the wall, storytelling the history of that family and their ranch.
+Its charm resided in the heirloom metal pitcher by the apron sink in the kitchen, the gentle linen and ticked stripe beds, fluffed with down and the framed pictures on the wall, storytelling the history of that family and their ranch.

+Today’s Farmhouse style is an interpretation of this homey, casual, simple way of living that harkens back to a piratical, earth-bound way of living, combined with a more sophisticated blend of the old and new.
 Farmhouse style should feel like it has evolved over time with a collection of heirlooms, rustic accent pieces and eclectic furnishings.
 It has a lived-in esthetic, thoughtfully filled with pieces that have been gathered through time (or appear to have been).
 As with any design style, there are guidelines and tips to achieving this look.

 The core of this design radiates from farm living, where practicality reigns supreme.
 When making the decision to change the style of your home, I recommend taking a step back and investigating your space.
 Consider how the room flows, furniture layout and lighting.
 Acknowledging what works and what doesn’t will make the transition easier in the long run.
 When designing in the farmhouse style, I like to keep function at front of mind and remember that practical living is the goal, where furniture and storage take center stage above accents and decorative finishes.
 You want your space to feel lived-in, comfortable and tuned into your lifestyle.